IngvarVG76/GooseTrack-with-backend-3.0/README.md

   <img src="src\images\Description\Desk\Desk_SecondDescription-min.png" alt="Simplified Sidebar">
 </p>
 <p align="center">
-  GooseTracks streamlines the accessibility of your account settings, calendar, and filters via the Sidebar.
-Within the "My Account" section, you have the flexibility to customize your profile and preferences, shaping your GooseTracks experience to suit your unique needs.
+  GooseTrack streamlines the accessibility of your account settings, calendar, and filters via the Sidebar.
+Within the "My Account" section, you have the flexibility to customize your profile and preferences, shaping your GooseTrack experience to suit your unique needs.
 Simultaneously, the Sidebar's calendar provides a swift and convenient means to preview forthcoming events and tasks.
 </p>

 <h2 align="center">Reviews</h2>